pzim-devdata/tahoma/README.md

 # Add ChatGPT functionalities :

+- The best way to install tahoma-gpt with tahoma is to use [Pypi](https://pypi.org/project/tahoma-gpt/)

+- If you want to use tahoma-gpt in a virtual environement follow this [link](https://github.com/pzim-devdata/tahoma-gpt) or use [pipx](https://pypi.org/project/tahoma-gpt/)

-If you want to use tahoma with chatGPT follow this steps :
+- If you want to use tahoma with chatGPT from this repo, follow this steps :

 1. install tahoma by following the instructions provided in the first steps